Risk Management and Countermeasures

 (6) Risks related to expanding operations overseas

-In addition, we are making use of permits obtained from domestic and overseas bodies, including the U.S. Environmental Protection Agency (EPA) and the U.S. Food and Drug Administration (FDA), for Zeomic, the antimicrobial manufactured by Sinanen Zeomic Co., Ltd., and we are marketing it in the United States, Europe, China, South Korea, Southeast Asia, and other countries.
+We are making use of permits obtained from domestic and overseas bodies, including the U.S. Environmental Protection Agency (EPA) and the U.S. Food and Drug Administration (FDA), for Zeomic, the antimicrobial manufactured by Sinanen Zeomic Co., Ltd., and we are marketing it in the United States, Europe, China, South Korea, Southeast Asia, and other countries.
 In Europe, we are working to obtain EU-BPR (European Union Biocidal Product Regulation) approval through the collection of regulatory information and the exchanging of information with the relevant authorities.

 In this manner, the Group is engaged in business overseas, and this entails risks such as revisions to trade laws and regulations, taxes, and other policies, political or economic changes, terrorism, war, and social disorder arising from other such factors.